 RWHAP Services Report (RSR) data are HRSA HAB's primary source of annual, client-level data reported by more than 2,000 funded grant recipients and subrecipients.
 These de-identified, client-level data have been used since 2010 to assess RWHAP client characteristics and HIV-related outcomes.
 RSR data do not include information about the RWHAP AIDS Drug Assistance Program (ADAP); all ADAP-related information is reported through the ADAP Data Report (ADR).
-The current version of the RWHAP Compass Dashboard includes RSR data through 2020; additional years of RSR data will be added in future releases as they become available.

 The ADR includes client-level data about clients enrolled in ADAP.
 The ADR data have been used since 2014 and are reported by the 54 states and territories that receive ADAP funding.
 The ADR data do not include information about clients receiving non-ADAP RWHAP services, such as core medical and support services.
 However, many ADAP clients also receive these services.
-The current version of the RWHAP Compass Dashboard includes ADR data through 2019; additional years of ADR data will be added in future releases as they become available.